HIST3001 History in 4D

 - Level 3 elective

-- In this 'hands-on' unit, students enhance their skills in effectively finding and working with a range of historical source materials.
-In seminars and workshops students become familiar with some of the key practical and theoretical issues and debates relating to the use of various sources (including photographs and film, archives, oral history and material culture).
-Strategies and tools for planning and managing research are also discussed.
+- In this 'hands-on' unit, students undertake a guided historical project, including planning, research, and communication in a range of modes for different audiences.
+In seminars and workshops students become familiar with some of the key practical and theoretical issues and debates relating to the use of various historical sources, including photographs and film, archives, oral history and material culture.
+Strategies and tools for planning and managing research are workshopped, and students will be given the opportunity to work on a project in consultation with an external organisation.
+Some workshops may be held off-campus, and there will be a final event at which students' project work will be presented and celebrated.
 The skills in finding, analysing and managing information that are developed in the unit are required for advanced-level historical research, but are also highly transferable to many workplace situations.
-Some workshops are held off-campus.
-The unit is recommended for all students planning to proceed to honours in History or a topic in historical archaeology.
+The unit is the culminating experience of the History major and is also recommended for students planning to proceed to honours in historical archaeology.

-- Indicative assessments in this unit are as follows: (1) written assignments; (2) a seminar paper; and (3) workshop participation and report.
+- Indicative assessments in this unit are as follows: (1) project work; (2) seminar paper; and (3) workshop participation.
 Further information is available in the unit outline.